George Orwell - Eric Blair #

 Paddy Ashdown is also horrified by the 1930s parallels.
 “I’m horrified,” he said.
 “The way that we again are retreating from internationalism to ugly nationalism”.

-We need to acknowledge that Trump did not “win” in 2016 - apathy won.
+We need to acknowledge that Trump did not “win” in 2016 and 2024,- apathy and disillusionment won.
 Trump got fewer votes than either McCain in 2008 or Romney in 2012, but Hilary got millions of fewer votes than Obama.
 People have given up on ineffective leftist pragmatic leaders.

 Orwell’s Technique: #